markjprice/cs10dotnet6/docs/chapter19/README.md

 - May 10, 2022: [.NET MAUI Release Candidate 3](https://devblogs.microsoft.com/dotnet/dotnet-maui-rc-3/)
 - May 23, 2022: [Introducing .NET MAUI – One Codebase, Many Platforms](https://devblogs.microsoft.com/dotnet/introducing-dotnet-maui-one-codebase-many-platforms/) at Microsoft Build
 - August 9, 2022: [Productivity comes to .NET MAUI in Visual Studio 2022](https://devblogs.microsoft.com/dotnet/dotnet-maui-visualstudio-2022-release/)
-- November 7, 2022: .NET MAUI included with .NET 7
+- November 7, 2022: .NET MAUI included with .NET 7 and Visual Studio 2022 version 17.4.

+# Understanding XAML

 Let's start by looking at the markup language used by .NET MAUI.

-# Understanding XAML

 In 2006, Microsoft released **Windows Presentation Foundation (WPF)**, which was the first technology to use **XAML (eXtensible Application Markup Language)**.
 Silverlight, for web and mobile apps, quickly followed, but it is no longer supported by Microsoft.
 WPF is still used today to create Windows desktop applications; for example, Visual Studio for Windows is partially built using WPF.